Decoder-only Clustering in Attributed Graphs: Experiments

-We consider two graph sizes having $N=144$ and $N=196$ nodes, corresponding to $12 \times 12$ and $14 \times 14$ grids.
-Both densities are sparser than Scenario 1.
-The unbalanced cluster sizes are $25$, $30$, $42$, and $47$ for $N=144$ and $35$, $40$, $42$, and $79$ for $N=196$.
-Figure \ref{fig_s2} illustrates a simulated grid and its associated time series means.
-No clusters of nodes are visually distinguishable from the graph topology (without relying on nodal colors).
-Table \ref{tab:sim2} reports the sample means and standard deviations of the evaluation metrics across 50 simulations.

-Different from Scenario 1, the grid structure does not reveal cluster boundaries, making clustering based on the graph topology challenging.
-In this setting, cluster information primarily resides in the nodal time series.
-The hybrid methods, CASC, SDP, and NAC, which rely on both adjacency matrix and nodal series perform poorly, suggesting that an uninformative spatial structure hinders spectral clustering even when the time series exhibit cluster differences.
-Moreover, increasing the graph size from $N=144$ to $N=196$ does not improve their performances, and can even degrade matters.
+The grid structure does not reveal cluster boundaries, making clustering based on the graph topology challenging.
+In this setting, cluster information resides in the nodal attributes.
+The hybrid methods, CASC, SDP, and NAC, which rely on both adjacency matrix and nodal attributes perform poorly, suggesting that an uninformative spatial structure hinders spectral clustering even when the nodal features exhibit cluster differences.
+Moreover, increasing the graph size $N$ from $144$ to $196$ does not improve their performances, and can even degrade matters.
 Enlarging the grid jeopardizes graph-based approaches that emphasize structural cues.
-Interestingly, the SCORE method, which does not utilize any series for clustering, performs well when the correct number of clusters is supplied.
-The slight error here stems from the method's tendency to produce four equal-sized clusters, making some boundary nodes incorrectly assigned.
-In contrast, our GFL method continues to perform nicely, adapting to the absence of cluster signals in graph and relying on informative nodal series.
+The SCORE method, which does not utilize nodal features for clustering, performs well when the correct number of clusters is supplied.
+The slight error here stems from the method's tendency to produce four equal-sized squared regions, making some boundary nodes incorrectly assigned.
+In contrast, our GFL method continues to perform nicely, adapting to the absence of cluster signals in graph and relying on informative nodal features.